Temporary Service Continuity Surcharge

 The month of June saw reductions in costs associated with maintaining the capacity to use secondary roads in the area impacted by the Kaikoura earthquakes.

-Moving forward, we will continue to hand on any changes in costs to our customers (based on costs from the month before).
-July sees the surcharge decrease from 0.9% to 0.65% (this is based on reduced costs in June).
+For July, the surcharge will decrease from 0.9% to 0.65% (this is based on reduced costs in June).

 MAY 2018 - UPDATE